enrique1790/Data-Visualization-and-Communication-with-Tableau/README.md

 # Data-Visualization-and-Communication-with-Tableau

+## 10 Tips for Becoming a Data Analyst
+1. Ask Questions, Nourish Curiosity, and Embrace the Unknown
+2. Start Thinking about everything you see as a Dependent or Independent variable
+3. Start Exploring the Advantages of Continious VS Discrete Variables
+4. Listen And Contribute (Data analysis projects are almost always collaborations!)
+5. Train your Skepticism Muscles (When noticing an abnormal patterns Beware of Entry errors they are very common)
+6. And Seek Details (Real-world situations are messy your data will be also)
+7. Cherish Precision (It allows the most creative & innovative ideas to become reality)
+8. Best Practices do NOT equal Common Practices ( It's beneficial to known advanced techniques common practice might not be powerful enough to answer or solve the question)
+9. Expectations Matter!
+(No matter how good your idea or how cool your analysis is teammates and stakeholder hold different views and will require convincing.
+If your results are contrary to what they expect your hardwork can be stopped in it's tracks)
+10. Put Yourself in Others People's Shoes ( What do parterns and Stakeholders think & feel so you may craft your solutions and recommendations more sucessful.)

 ## Asking The Right Questions
 *"When I recruit for Business Intelligence/Business Analysis roles, it is important that the students have the following coursework/knowledge..."*